 Further research is required to better understand the feasibility of using simple measures of language to identify families most in need of targeted intervention.
 It is suggested that comparisons with other rigorous assessments of the family i.e. child developmental assessments, should be undertaken.
 Research needs to establish how interchangeable these measures are, but more specifically how reliable they are in accurately identifying families most in need of intervention.
-Researchers should also work alongside partner agencies to establish how easily such methods could be integrated into routine service delivery without affecting current workloads, or impacting upon financial budgets
+Researchers should also work alongside partner agencies to establish how easily such methods could be integrated into routine service delivery without affecting current workloads, or impacting upon financial budgets in addition to establishing age related norms.

 In conclusion, complex categories can be considered a reasonable measure of parental language for research purposes based on their achievable levels of reliability and stability and some evidence of construct and predictive validity.
-However, for the purpose of screening parents who may intervention, simple indices of parental language, i.e. total words and total different words may serve as an additional tool to complement current assessment protocols such as .
+However, for the purpose of screening parents who may benefit from an intervention, simple indices of parental language, i.e. total words and total different words may serve as an additional tool to complement current assessment protocols such as those incorporated in the EYF.

 References